Krillh/Airzlinshire/Majik/Majik Theory/What Is Majik, Really.md

 > [!note]
 > The fact that majik can appear as matter is well known by the people of [[Airzlinshire]], but the idea of ethyr and the specifics are unknown.

 Majik has the capacity to materialize into a matter form under some circumstances.
 It can exist in the 3 basic states of matter, solid, liquid, & gas.
 It typically exists in a 4th state called ethyr (EH-thr).
 In the ethyr state, it doesn't interact with the world itself, but it can be manipulated and the matter that is in the same physical space will be affected.
-That is what [[Majik#How do People Use it|majik manipulation]] is.
+That is what [[Majik Manipulations|majik manipulation]] is.
 Majik will, at a certain temperature and/or pressure, materialize into gas.
 Then it can undergo condensation or deposition into liquid or solid forms, respectively.
 When gaseous majik goes to ethyr, this is called ethyrization.

 > [!tip]
 >ethyr → gas (*materialization*)